 The chef-owner (Franco Rivas) and head waiter (Henry Mendez) come from Ecuador, and worked together at Il Giglio on Warren Street in NYC (Warren St to Warren St….hmm there’s a pattern here).

 Food prices are very reasonable for the quality but not cheap (everything is ala carte).
 Figure around $100 including a generous tip for two appetizers, two entrees, and an inexpensive bottle of wine.
 More if you pick expensive entrees.
 Portions are generous…you won’t leave hungry.
-Service is friendly and consistently good, all under Henry’s watchful eye.
+Service is friendly and consistently very good.

 Private rooms are available for larger parties.

 While we’re still unhappy that Settimo is closed on weekends, we’ve decided to keep its gravitas as 5-hearts.
 Rumor has it that the restaurant is going to reopen on weekends shortly.
 We certainly hope so.